This post may contain affiliate links.

 Things to do in Los Cabos Mexico

-One of the providers of accommodation is Los Cabos vacations, which deals in bespoke luxury villa rentals.
-Their selection of Villas cover the whole of Los Cabos and with a great mix of villas that will suit any family size from 4-16 you will find your requirements met here.
+One of the accommodation options in Los Cabos is villa rentals for your vacation, including bespoke luxury villa rentals.
+The selection of villas covers the whole of Los Cabos and with a great mix of rentals that will suit any family size from 4-16 you will find your requirements met here.

 The villas on offer here are stunning.
-With locations right across Los Cabos you can be on the doorstep of the local golf course and still walk on to the beach from your back door.
-While you may find some basic places to stay the theme here is luxury.
-Villas here are expertly appointed and attention to detail is high.
-From infinity pools to plunge pools you’ll find them all here.
+With locations right across Los Cabos, you can be on the doorstep of the local golf course and still walk onto the beach from your back door.
+While you may find some basic places to stay the theme in Los Cabos is luxury.

-Diving and Snorkeling
+Diving and Snorkeling at Los Cabos

-The unique setting of the sea of Cortez and the Pacific meeting make this a haven for marine wildlife and also gives it different diving experiences across the year.
+The unique setting of the Sea of Cortez and the Pacific meeting makes this a haven for marine wildlife and also gives it different diving experiences across the year.
 As the colder months arrive you see more diversity and also bigger schools of fish such as grouper, snapper and grunts.

 If you want adventure on your holidays but prefer to stay dry then Los Cabos has you covered.
-Head inland to Boca de Sierra National Park and you can find tree top ziplining, rappelling and ATV riding across the desert.
+Head inland to Boca de Sierra National Park and you can find tree-top ziplining, rappelling, and ATV riding across the desert.

 Quivira golf course was designed by Jack Nicklaus’ and was his sixth local layout (both he and Greg Norman designed another golf course here where each developed 9 holes).
 Set among imposing cliff tops this is a must for any golf fan the world over.

 Private Tours in Los Cabos

 If joining a tour isn’t for you then there are numerous opportunities to go it alone.
-The sky is the limit with what you can do.
+The sky is the limit to what you can do.
 From the ocean to the interior, beach to museum it is all covered at Los Cabos.

-The most famous site would be El Arco de Cabos San Lucas which is located at the very end of the peninsula at aptly named Lands End.
-This natural rock arch is definitely a must see when visiting the region.
+The most famous site would be El Arco de Cabos San Lucas which is located at the very end of the peninsula at the aptly named Lands End.
+This natural rock arch is definitely a must-see when visiting the region.

-If game fishing is your thing then you won’t be dissapointed in hiring a boat for the day and heading out for some big game fishing.
+If game fishing is your thing then you won’t be disappointed in hiring a boat for the day and heading out for some big game fishing.
 Numerous companies operate out of Los Cabos and you can choose where and what you want to try and catch.

 Urban based Activities

-If beach and ocean going activities aren’t your thing then there is plenty of things to do on land.
+If beach and ocean-going activities aren’t your thing then there is plenty of things to do on land.
 You can even pack it into one very busy day or spread it out across a week.
 With a tour group or if you have your own transport independently.

 There are a large number of art galleries in Los Cabos to see.
-Most are based in Carbo San Lucas and feature local Mexican jewelry and art works.
+Most are based in Carbo San Lucas and feature local Mexican jewelry and artworks.
 If you fancy trying your hand you can also find some places that will actually show you and offer lessons so you can get a much better understanding of what they do.

 Mexico is famous for its Tequila and here in Los Cabos is no exception.
 You can do tastings and see how the liquor is made the traditional way.
 Seeing and tasting the subtle varieties that make this drink so famous and popular around the world.

-Great Holiday Destination
+Los Cabos is a Great Holiday Destination

-With something for everyone Los Cabos has to be one of the top places to take a vacation.
+With something for everyone, Los Cabos has to be one of the top places to take a vacation.
 Whether a quick week away or a few weeks you won’t get bored exploring this lovely part of Mexico.
-Accommodation is covered with ultra luxury villas right down to cheaper budget options and being such a short flight from the USA now has never been a better time to explore Los Cabos.
+Accommodation is covered with ultra-luxury villas right down to cheaper budget options and being such a short flight from the USA now has never been a better time to explore Los Cabos.